FastXr/Q_A_User_Agreement/README.md

 When should I cancel Netflix?
 # Answer: Before your billing date
 ```
-These question are amazingly accurate since I can cancel my Netflix account my any time but I would like to cancel it before my billing date to not pay another month's bill.
+These questions are amazingly accurate since I can cancel my Netflix account my any time but I would like to cancel it before my billing date to not pay another month's bill.

 I wanted to try another case
 ```markdown